What is strabismus (crossed eyes)?

 What are the types of strabismus?

 - Accommodative esotropia: This often occurs in cases of uncorrected farsightedness and a genetic predisposition (family history) for the eyes to turn in.
 Because the ability to focus is linked to where the eyes are pointing, the extra focusing effort needed to keep distant objects in clear focus may cause the eyes to turn inward.
 Symptoms include double vision, closing or covering one eye when looking at something near, and tilting or turning the head.
-This type of strabismus typically comes on in the first few years of life.
+This type of strabismus typically starts in the first few years of life.
 This condition is usually treated with glasses, but may also require eye patching and/or surgery on the muscles of one or both eyes.

 How common is strabismus?